"...my little bookshop at the corner..." [EMPT]

 - Sherlock Series 4: Six Stories We'd Like to See (Hypable)

-- Our Flipboard magazine and Scoop.it! site aggregate lots of content for your enjoyment.
+- Our Flipboard magazine aggregates lots of content for your enjoyment.

-Please subscribe to us on iTunes and be kind enough to leave a rating or review for the show.
+Please subscribe to us on the podcast player of your choice and be kind enough to leave a rating or review for the show.
 And please tell a friend about us, in any fashion you feel comfortable.

 And above all, please let our sponsors know that you heard us rant and rave about their excellence during the programme: Wessex Press and The Baker Street Journal.